 - Public records can help you create these relationships, which will give you additional options for contacts.

 It’s unlikely that you’ll have all the information you need to perform a proper search for your asset recovery.
 You may only have partial information about an individual, or you may have lots of information, but scattered across a variety of different categories.
 For example, you might only have someone’s first name, an old phone number, and part of a previous address.
-If you know how to utilize public records properly, this can still be enough.
+If you know how to utilize public records properly, this can still be enough to perform searches such as address searches.

 - Asset recovery requires that you’re able to use all the information you have, even if it’s only partial information.